-As the paths are already encoded symbolically during Step 1, during the second step the generated paths are transformed into SMT assertions that can be analyzed using any tool that accepts input specified in SMT-LIB format.
-The encoding is based on a predefined set of templates, each corresponding to a specific block type.
-Finally, in Step 3, the analysis model, which is an SMT script is analyzed using an SMT-solver.
+Finally, the SMT script that can be analyzed in order to determine whether the system model satisfies an invariance property for all bounded executions is generated.
 The presented methodology does not provide means for the correct encoding of the invariance properties such that they can be checked over the generated path.
 In the current version, their existence is assumed as an artifact (P in Figure 4), expressed to correspond to Formula (10).